 Laid-back, bohemian and beautiful, Butterfly Valley is located at the base of the Babadag mountain not far from Oludeniz lagoon.
 The canyon takes its name from the large number of butterfly species that live there and, a designated nature reserve, remains free of any developments.

 Accessed on a Turkey yacht charter via tender, the beach is formed by a wide stretch of sand where yacht-goers can relax in the sunshine and swim, kayak or snorkel in the crystal clear waters that lap at the shore, while a trail into the lush valley leads to two small waterfalls

 Fantastically located on a low, rocky peninsula, Side was once a traditional Turkish village.
-Now visitors come to recline on the long, dazzling white sand beaches and explore the ancient Pamphylian city it sits within.
+Now yacht charters in Turkey come to recline on the long, dazzling white sand beaches and explore the ancient Pamphylian city it sits within.
 To do this in the most authentic style, consider heading out on a luxury gulet charter.

 Pronounced ‘sea day’, Side is surrounded by relics such as a well-preserved amphitheatre, a temple of Apollo, the façade of a classical library building and a Roman bath.
 Ancient fortification walls still stand and archaeological finds are housed in the Side museum.